dwtaylornz/ffmpeg-transcode/bash/README.md

 - Monitors output size in real-time
 - Tracks FFmpeg `-progress` output to detect elapsed playback time and output bytes

-### 4. 25% Early-Abort Check
+### 4. 10% Early-Abort Check

 During transcoding the monitor thread reads the FFmpeg `-progress` stream every 5 seconds.
 It extracts:
 - `out_time_us` / `out_time_ms` — elapsed playback time in microseconds
 - `total_size` — current output file size in bytes

-When the encode has reached **25% of the original duration** (`video_duration / 4`) **and** the current output size has reached **25% of the original file size** (`original_size_bytes / 4`), the monitor concludes that the resulting file is unlikely to be smaller than the source and aborts the encode early.
+When the encode has reached **10% of the original duration** (`video_duration / 10`) **and** the current output size has reached **10% of the original file size** (`original_size_bytes / 10`), the monitor concludes that the resulting file is unlikely to be smaller than the source and aborts the encode early.

 What happens on early abort:
-1. A warning is logged, e.g. `Reached 25% playback (XXs) with output YYMB >= 25% threshold (ZZMB), aborting transcode early`
+1. A warning is logged, e.g. `Reached 10% playback (XXs) with output YYMB >= 10% threshold (ZZMB), aborting transcode early`
 2. FFmpeg is sent `SIGTERM` and allowed up to 5 seconds to exit cleanly.
 3. If still running, it is killed with `SIGKILL`.
 4. `abort_early_cleanup` removes the partial output and temporary files.
 5. The source file is not modified.
 6. The file is added to `skiperror.txt` with reason `early-abort-size-inefficient` so it will be skipped in future runs.

-This midpoint check complements the existing post-transcode size validation; it prevents the script from wasting time encoding the full duration of files that are clearly not going to yield useful space savings.
+This earlier check complements the existing post-transcode size validation; it prevents the script from wasting time encoding the full duration of files that are clearly not going to yield useful space savings.

 ### 5. Post-Processing Validation
 - Verifies output file exists and has non-zero size